clytaemnestra/tech-blog/_posts/2025-05-01-djangocon.md

 </div>

 ## Guinness
 The first time I tried Guinness was years ago in Bratislava.
 We were wandering around with old colleagues, and the only open place after midnight was a shabby pub filled with old men shouting at football players on a TV.
 They served maybe three kinds of beer.
 A colleague told me to try Guinness.
 Worst.
 Beer.
 Of.
 My.
 Life.
 And I’ve tried many.
 (Not exactly proud of that.)

+I tried a few in Dublin, and they were completely different!
+Very creamy and tasty.
+Apparently, they use nitrogen instead of CO₂ in Ireland, and that’s why they taste so different.

-But all the ones I had in Dublin were completely different and very tasty!
-I’m writing this post while sipping my last pint at the airport.
+Whenever I was out, I mostly drank Guinness.
+Even now, I’m writing this post while sipping my last pint at the airport.
 Definitely leaving on a high note.

 <div class="image-row">
   <img src="./images/posts/djangocon2/guinness2.jpg" alt="Wrocław at night with fog and illuminated streets" style="max-width: 45%;">